Bluidy Mackenzie

 And get ready to hear about Edinburgh’s worst-ever villain, Bluidy Mackenzie.

-It all started a few days ago when my wife and I were watching the BBC TV celebrity genealogy show Who Do You Think You Are?
+It all started when my wife and I were watching the BBC TV celebrity genealogy show Who Do You Think You Are?
 Afterwards, Frances was complaining that if she was ever invited to have her family history investigated by the show, the episode would never be completed because she doesn’t have any interesting forebears.

 I begged to differ, reminding her that in side branches of her family tree can be found such characters as the poet William Drummond of Hawthornden (1585-1649); the notorious outlaw and folk hero Rob Roy McGregor (1671-1734); and General Sir Ralph Abercromby (1734-1801), who led the British forces to victory over Napoleon’s army at the Battle of Alexandria in 1801, where he was fatally wounded.

-Not that Frances would wish to be related to Sir George.
+Not that Frances would wish to be related to Sir George Mackenzie.
 Of all the bad ‘uns who stalk the pages of Scottish history, you’ll find it hard to identify anyone more vile than him.
-But at least if you could claim him as an ancestor you would get your programme on the telly.

-2021-10-28 08.04.58First some background: early on in my blogging career, I wrote a piece entitled Walter Mawer’s Stone (read it here), in which I described a carved stone panel installed in the year 1600 on the wall of a house in Strichen’s Close in the Old Town of Edinburgh on the occasion of the occupant Walter Mawer’s marriage to Margaret Waus.
+2021-10-28 08.04.58Before relating the Very Strange Occurrence I need to fill in some background.
+Early on in my blogging career, I wrote a piece entitled Walter Mawer’s Stone (read it here), in which I described a carved stone panel which was installed in the year 1600 on the wall of a house in Strichen’s Close in the Old Town of Edinburgh on the occasion of the occupant Walter Mawer’s marriage to Margaret Waus.

-The house was demolished in the 1960s, and almost no trace was left – except for a fragment of the stone panel which was somehow preserved and subsequently found its way into my suburban garden.
+Walter Mawer’s house was demolished in the 1960s, and almost no trace was left – except for a fragment of the marriage stone, which was somehow preserved and subsequently found its way into my suburban garden.

-The publication of my blog posting in January 2017 was met with resounding silence from its readership, and I had scarcely thought about it again until the day following my reminder to Frances about her illustrious forebears.
+Following the publication of my blog post in January 2017 I had scarcely thought about the matter again, until the day following my discussion with Frances about her illustrious forebears.

 Then, spookily, I received this email message through the ether from a Mysterious Stranger: